[Coronavirus] Russia's top coronavirus 'fake news' stories

 And the Russian article it referenced back to was eventually shared over 60,000 times on Facebook, Twitter, and Reddit, and linked to by 116 other websites.

-The EU foreign service has more data on Russia compared to its China because it has a special mandate to strike back at "Russian disinformation".
+The EU foreign service has more data on Russia compared to China because it has a special mandate to strike back at "Russian disinformation".

 But it accused both of them of "pollution of the information space" in a recent report.